In this week’s blog, we’re going to explore the difference between translation, localization and transcreation and which service is right for you.

 - using punctuation in line with the target language norms.

-One of the principal differences between translation and localisation is that localisation often goes beyond language.
+One of the principal differences is that localization often goes beyond language.
 It encompasses multimedia, design and content.
 For example:

 - Use of colour: It’s essential that you understand how customers in your target markets will perceive your brand’s use of colour.

-For example, the colour purple has long divided the global advertising industry.
+For example, the color purple has long divided the global advertising industry.
 In Japan, purple may be associated with wealth.
 France could perceive it as signifying freedom or peace.
 The UK, China and the United States tend to understand purple as royalty.
-India, however, is most likely to identify this colour with sorrow and unhappiness.
+India, however, is most likely to identify this color with sorrow and unhappiness.
 Sounds like a lot to navigate?
-With a localisation expert on board, you’ll can assured that you’re making the right choice of colour palette for your brand.
+With a localization expert on board, you’ll can be assured that you’re making the right choice of color palette for your brand.

 What is transcreation?